 OTTAWA, ONTARIO--(Marketwire - Oct.
 11, 2012) -

-The Canadian Food Inspection Agency (CFIA) is warning the public not to consume certain Fresh Express brand Hearts of Romaine salad because this product may be contaminated with Salmonella bacteria.
+The Canadian Food Inspection Agency (CFIA) and Starbucks Coffee Canada Inc. are warning the public not to consume the peanut butter product described below because it may be contaminated with Salmonella.

 Food contaminated with Salmonella may not look or smell spoiled.
 Consumption of food contaminated with these bacteria may cause salmonellosis, a foodborne illness.
 In young children, the elderly and people with weakened immune systems, salmonellosis may cause serious and sometimes deadly infections.
 In otherwise healthy people, salmonellosis may cause short-term symptoms such as high fever, severe headache, vomiting, nausea, abdominal pain and diarrhoea.
 Long-term complications may include severe arthritis.

-The CFIA is working with the Canadian importers to remove the affected product from the marketplace.
+The retailer, Starbucks Coffee Canada Inc., Toronto, Ontario, is voluntarily recalling the affected product from the marketplace.
 The CFIA is monitoring the effectiveness of the recall.

 For more information consumers and industry can call the CFIA at 1-800-442-2342 / TTY 1-800-465-7735 (8:00 a.m. to 8:00 p.m.
 Eastern time, Monday to Friday).